Loudoun Water Pretreatment Program

 All violations of discharge limitations and permit requirements are met with enforcement action.
 This enforcement action is outlined in Loudoun Water’s Enforcement Response Plan.

-Businesses and government agencies that meet any of the following criteria are required to have a Loudoun Water issued Wastewater Discharge Permit:
+Commercial, industrial and government agencies that meet any of the following criteria are required to have a Loudoun Water issued Wastewater Discharge Permit:

 - Users with an average process wastewater flow of 25,000 gallons or more per day.